ritikgshah/SpectraLift/README.md

 conda env create -f spectralift-env.yaml conda activate spectralift-env
 ```
 In rare cases, the Conda YAML file may fail to recreate the environment correctly.
 If so, use requirements.txt.
+In the case where both the yaml as well as requirements.txt fail to create the environment using the commands given above, please follow the instructions in the [Manual Environment Setup Guide](ENVIRONMENT_SETUP.md) to be able to create a conda environment with every dependency you need to execute any file within this repository.

 ## 🗂️ Datasets